Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: INTRODUCTION

-An interesting result for a possible domain shapes was obtained by Marchenko \cite{Marchenko}.
-Like Landau \cite{Landau_37}, Marchenko used conformal mapping to calculate the domain shape in an infinite slab, but in a tilted field.
-It was found that in a \textit{strongly tilted} field the curvature of the corners can change the sign as shown in Fig.\,1D.
-We note that in this case the field lines should leave the N-domains converging instead of diverging as in Figs.\,1A-C, because bending over a sharp corner (marked $a$ in Fig.\,1D) would take enormous energy \cite{Landafshitz_II}.
-Therefore, the density of the lines (and therefore the field magnitude) should pass through maximum somewhere in the \textit{free space} above the N-lamina, hence potentially conflicting with the theorem of potential of the classical electrodynamics for time-independent fields \cite{Landafshitz_II}.
+An interesting result for possible domain shapes was obtained by Marchenko \cite{Marchenko}.
+Like Landau \cite{Landau_37}, Marchenko used conformal mapping to calculate the cross-sectional shape of domains in an infinite slab, but in a tilted field.
+He found that in a \textit{strongly tilted} field the curvature of the corners can change the sign (compared to that in Figs.\,1A and C) as shown in Fig.\,1D .
+We note that in this case the field lines should leave the N-domains converging instead of diverging as in Figs.\,1A-C, because bending over a sharp corner (marked $a$ in Fig.\,1D) would take enormous energy \cite{Maxwell}.
+Therefore, the density of the lines (and therefore the field magnitude) should pass through maximum somewhere in the free space above the N-lamina.
+Clearly, such a scenario does not look possible from the standard viewpoint of the classical electrodynamic.

-To conclude this brief review of theoretical results, we note that none of them is fully consistent simultaneously with classical electrodynamics and experimental images of the flux structure.
+To conclude this brief overview of theoretical scenarios for FDDS, we note that none of them is consistent simultaneously with classical electrodynamics and experimental images of the flux structure.
 To find out the real equilibrium FDDS near the surface of samples in the IS was the goal of our study, which results are presented below.